Challenges of Generative AI - Short & Long Term | HCLTech

 The challenges attached to generative AI

-There is an urgent need for rules, regulations and ethics related to the use of generative artificial intelligence (GenAI).
+There is an urgent need for rules, regulations and ethical guidelines related to the use of generative artificial intelligence (GenAI).

-This article will explore the challenges, risks and disadvantages related to the rising use of GenAI — both in the short and long term.
+This article will explore the challenges, risks and disadvantages related to the rising GenAI adoption— both in the short and long term.

 Short term

-Ethical concerns: The widely adopted use of GenAI is impacting the education system, where it is narrowing possible learning experiences, reducing human-to-human interactions and limiting learners’ autonomy by providing predetermined solutions.
+Concerns about ethical guidelines (or lack thereof): The widely adopted use of AI tools and Generative AI systems GenAI is impacting the education system, where it is narrowing possible learning experiences, reducing human-to-human interactions and limiting learners’ autonomy by providing predetermined solutions.

 What needs to be investigated here is the social-emotional aspects of learning, the impact on young learners’ intellect and IQ development and the possibilities of exacerbating existing disparities in educational resources that may deepen inequities and bring in biases.